 Correct this situation easily by updating your resume using keywords found in the job description.
 There are different software options that you can use to identify keywords, but you can also do this on your own.
 Or if you are able to, hire a professional resume writer who is trained specifically to create a resume that is rich in keywords to highlight your best skills.

 If you’ve been rejected due to having more experience than the position calls for, you can also make changes to your resume to avoid this issue in the future.

-Add a personal brand statement to your resume that specifically states that how you are qualified for the position.
+* Add a personal brand statement to your resume that specifically states how you are qualified for the position.